Improving patient care – today and tomorrow

 It’s a concept that is scalable and has multiple benefits.
 From its Tactical Logistics Center (TLC) at Nemours Children’s Hospital in Orlando, Florida, the team can monitor the 100 patient beds there, as well as over 150 patient beds at its sister hospital in Delaware.
 In addition to improving alarm response time, the TLC paramedics also assist clinical teams with bedside treatment protocols and can call in additional resources when the clinical teams are busy with life-saving treatments.
 Further, by eliminating unnecessary in-room presence for “nuisance” alarms, patients can rest better and heal faster.

-When you consider that there are nearly 1 million hospital beds in the US alone (source: American Hospital Association), 1.4 million Americans in nursing homes (Source: CDC), and an estimated 12 million Americans who require some form of home health care (Source: John Hopkins Medicine, 2009), the potential use of video cameras to improve patient care is tremendous.
+When you consider that there are nearly 1 million hospital beds in the US alone (source: American Hospital Association), 1.3 million Americans in nursing homes (Source: CDC), and an estimated 4.5 million Americans who require some form of home health care annually (Source: CDC), the potential use of video cameras to improve patient care is tremendous.